 • Eighth-grade graduations at HMS and Clarendon Hills Middle School may be moved to June 5 from June 4.

 • School likely will be in session June 5-6, except for eighth-graders.
 However, both days would be half days for students, as stipulated in the teachers’ contract.
-During the afternoon of both days, staff only would participate in in-service and school improvement days.
+During the afternoon of both days, staff only would participate.

 - Hinsdale Middle School mold timeline: Discovery, cleanup and next steps